Universiti Teknologi MARA: Research

 In 2011, UiTM's research publication was ranked 5th nationwide by Web of Science.
 Scopus reported, a total of 6,863 papers has been published in academic journals by UiTM faculties from 2009 until 2013.
 It was cited in 7,479 papers with 32.7% of it was self-cited by UiTM's researchers.

 The Institute of Research Management & Innovation (IRMI) is the research arm of the university.
 It was created to manage research, consultancy, intellectual property protection, commercialisation, and initiate new research and innovation activities.
 IRMI conducts seminars, workshops and roadshows to encourage and train the academics and non-academic staff on research and consultancy, securing research grants and projects, managing their finances, and publishing research work.
 It also handles the university's Research Ethics Committee.
 IRMI also organises expositions of innovations and research to encourage innovations and inventions within the university's environment.

 UiTM's main campus in Shah Alam and its satellite campuses in the Klang Valley have been focusing on research excellence and postgraduate training since 2009 in response to the 10th Malaysia Plan, which include the Research and Development (R&D) Roadmap Action Plan.
 The UiTM R&D Roadmap specifically emphasised increasing the number of principal investigators and students to publish in Web of Science and Scopus journals.
 Research funding in UiTM has been steadily increasing from just over RM14 million in 2006 to RM50.4 million in 2011.
 Social science and humanities research comprised 20% of the secured funding.

 To steer Malaysia towards becoming an innovation-based and knowledge-based economy, the Ministry of Higher Education (MOHE) recognised six research institutions as Higher Institutions Centre of Excellence (HICoE) in 2009, including UiTM's Accounting Research Institute (ARI) for its research niche area in Islamic Finance Criminology.
 In 2014, UiTM's Malaysian Institute of Transport (MITRANS) was conferred as HICoE for the niche area of Halalan Toyyibban Supply Chain.
 Six UiTM's research institutions has been granted Centre of Excellence (CoE) status: the Institute of Science (IOS); the Institute of Infrastructure and Environmental Services and Management (IIESM); the Institute of Pathology, Medical and Forensic Laboratory (I-PPerForm); the Atta-Ur-Rahman Institute for Natural Product Discovery (AuRIns); the Integrative Pharmacogenomic Centre (iPROMISE); and the Institute of Business Excellence (IBE).

+UiTM collaborated with Plantations International in 2022 to be its sapling research and development arm in Malaysia.